 When will the Pontiac Transportation Museum open to the public?

 We have made considerable progress over the last 18 months – with the generosity of many individuals we have assembled considerable assets critical to the museum.
-Specifically, we are blessed with a property/building well-suited to our purpose, and have an impressive collection of vehicles, some of which are very unique.
+Specifically, we are blessed with a property/building well-suited to our purpose, and have an impressive collection of vehicles, several of which are very unique.
 The Museum also has built a capable team of volunteers with the necessary skills and expertise to bring this to life.
-Our building requires renovation for Phase 1 – to open the doors.
-Although this will be a rapid refurbishment, we do not yet have the necessary funds.
-As we collect the necessary capital through the fundraising now ongoing our timing will become more clear – our hope is mid-Summer of 2021.
+Our building is under ongoing renovation for Phase 1 – to open the doors.
+Specifically we are rebuilding bathrooms and renovating our theater.
+A the conclusion of this step we expect to open to very limited hours.
+We do not yet have the necessary funds for completing Phase I and a full opening.
+As we collect the necessary capital through the fundraising now ongoing our timing will become more clear – our expectation for the limited opening is September of 2022.
 Please consider helping with a pledge of your own!